Standard Model Theory for the FCC-ee Tera-Z stage: QED deconvolution and pseudo-observables at FCC-ee precision

-Before coming to more complicated 2-loop case, let us recall briefly how $\gamma-Z$ box is treated in the in CEEX scheme.
-In this scheme $\gamma-Z$ box is split at the amplitude level into IR part, which is combined later on with the corresponding real emission part, in the resummation over photons in the soft approximation to infinite order.
-(MC does all the numerics of that, executing also IR cancellations).
-The remaining non-soft, non-collinear, pure \order{\alpha^1} part is not included in the resummation and is treated the same way as all other EW corrections. i.e. is included in the Born-like spin amplitudes of the $2\to 2$ process.
-Note that in CEEX implementation one never deals analytically with the differential cross section, all that is done numerically: squaring, spin summing, integrating over phase space.
-In addition, specific part of $\gamma-Z$ box involved in the IFI suppression near the $Z$ resonance of the class $\ln(\Gamma_Z/M_Z)$ is isolated and also properly resumed to infinite order.
+Before coming to the more complicated two-loop case, let us recall briefly how the $\gamma$Z box is treated in the CEEX scheme.
+In this scheme, the $\gamma$Z box is split at the amplitude level to form an IR part, which is combined later on with the corresponding real emission part, in the resummation over photons in the soft approximation to infinite order.
+(MC does all the numerics of that, also executing IR cancellations).
+The remaining non-soft, non-collinear, pure \order{\alpha^1} part is not included in the resummation and is treated the same way as all other EW corrections, \ie is included in the Born-like spin amplitudes of the $2\to 2$ process.
+Note that, in CEEX implementation, one never deals analytically with the differential cross-section; all that is done numerically: squaring, spin summing, integrating over phase space.
+In addition, the specific part of the $\gamma$Z box involved in the IFI suppression near the Z resonance of the class $\ln(\Gamma_\mathrm{Z}/M_\mathrm{Z})$ is isolated and also properly resummed to infinite order.

-Let us now elaborate on the 2-loop example of the $WW$ box diagram, with $W^+$ and $W^-$ lines connecting incoming electron line and outgoing muon line, and with insertion of an additional photon line attached to all 6 internal and external lines of charged fermions and bosons, forming gauge invariant (in QED) 2-loop spin amplitude.
-According to well known analysis of Yennie-Frautschi-Suura~\cite{Yennie:1961ad} (YFS) infrared (IR) divergences reside in 6+4=10 diagrams, where one or both photons are attached to external legs.
-The actual decomposition of the IR terms among these diagrams depends on the choice of the gauge, but the sum is unique and gauge independent.
+Let us now elaborate on the two-loop example of the WW box diagram, with $\mathrm{W}^+$ and $\mathrm{W}^-$ lines connecting the incoming electron line and the outgoing muon line, and with insertion of an additional photon line attached to all six internal and external lines of charged fermions and bosons, forming a gauge-invariant (in QED) two-loop spin amplitude.
+According to the well-known analysis of Yennie, Frautschi, and Suura~\cite{Yennie:1961ad} (YFS), infrared (IR) divergences reside in $6+4=10$ diagrams, where one or both photons are attached to external legs.
+The actual decomposition of the IR terms among these diagrams depends on the choice of the gauge, but the sum is unique and gauge-independent.